haohaiting/Yelp-Camp/README.md

 - Skeleton using NodeJS and ExpressJS;
 - Update the layout of Version1 a little bit;
 - Use MongoDB as the database (use mongoose to connect)

+### **Version 3**:
+- Data association
+- Nested comment RESTful route
+- Use separate files for all the Models needed in MongoDB
+- Styling all the pages (using Semantic UI, just because it's cute...)